wmay/euc-safety/_guides/helmets.md

 Many helmet standards, including these, use a common impact testing scheme, which involves dropping a dummy head in a helmet onto an anvil and measuring the acceleration of the head during the impact.
-If the acceleration exceeds a threshold, usually around 300 G's, then the helmet fails the test.
+If the acceleration exceeds a threshold, usually between 250 to 300 G's, then the helmet fails the test.
 This video shows a helmet undergoing the certification tests:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Oq0BrxVgjEM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>